Low End Mac's Online Tech Journal

-Mac OS and Windows compared
+Classic Mac OS and Windows 95, 98, and NT Compared

-"Although systems prior to Mac OS 8 can indeed do more than one thing at a time, OS 8 is also a better form of multitasking, AKA Win95!"
+“Although systems prior to Mac OS 8 can indeed do more than one thing at a time, OS 8 is also a better form of multitasking, a.k.a.
+Win95!”

-Windows 95 doesn't do multitasking, just multithreading.
-NT is the only Microsoft variation that handles multitasking like Mac OS 8.
-Windows 95 handles multitasking in the kernel and threads out to programs, but they have to specifically be written for multithreading, while Macintosh programs are by default multithreading and multitasking under 8.1.
+Windows 95 doesn’t do multitasking, just multithreading.
+Windows NT is the only Microsoft variation that handles multitasking like Mac OS 8.
+Windows 95 handles multitasking in the kernel and threads out to programs, but they have to specifically be written for multithreading, while Macintosh programs are by default multithreading and multitasking under Mac OS 8.1.

 Here's a more detailed comparison.